 I’m not alone, though.
 I have recently been reading Karl Ove Knausgaard’s My Struggle, the controversial, three-thousand-six-hundred-paged examination of the writers’s family life.
 In unsparing detail, Knausgaard covers everything from his incontinent grandmother, to the failed marriage with his first wife and the bipolar condition of another.
 He told the New York Times, “When I first started to write this, there was something thrilling there, an almost insane energy.
 But I didn’t really think of how people would react as I did that…” So maybe, when writing the post, I subconsciously acknowledged it was wrong.
 But how can I fault myself for embracing the thrill of titillation?
 (I wouldn’t be the first to make a career out of such.)

 By deleting the post, though, I abandoned my original position; avoided taking a stand.
 Was it the smart thing to do?
 Most likely.
 Do I feel good about it?
 No. The thing is, I’m not good with confrontations.
 Couples arguing on the subway.
 Turning to the last page of a book.
 My heart starts to race, my fingers go numb.
 I’d rather turn my gaze to the half-filled soda bottle precariously placed on the subway car floor than stop a fight.
 I read the last sentence of the book to settle my nerves before finishing the rest of the last page.
 I’m not a coward; I’m, simply, an avoider.
 My struggle, as Knausgaard’s, is the separation of ideologies and everyday life.

-However, my guilt probably says more than anything else: a reminder that I’m human after all.subscribe to Ploughshares?
+However, my guilt probably says more than anything else: a reminder that I’m human after all.Might we be so bold as to suggest that you subscribe to Ploughshares?